Joaquín Turina: Biography

 Turina was born in Seville.
 He studied in Seville as well as in Madrid.
-He lived in Paris from 1905 to 1914 where he took composition lessons from Vincent d'Indy at his Schola Cantorum de Paris and studied the piano under Moritz Moszkowski.
-Like his countryman and friend, Manuel de Falla, while there he got to know the impressionist composers Maurice Ravel and Claude Debussy, whom he was heavily inspired by.
+He lived in Paris from 1905 to 1914 where he took composition lessons from Vincent d'Indy at the Schola Cantorum de Paris and studied the piano under Moritz Moszkowski.
+Like his countryman and friend, Manuel de Falla, while in Paris he familiarized himself with the impressionist composers Maurice Ravel and Claude Debussy, whose music had a profound influence on his compositional practice.

 On 10 December 1908 he married Obdulia Garzón and together they had five children.
 She was the dedicatee of the Danzas fantásticas, which he completed in 1919.

-Along with de Falla, he returned to Madrid in 1914, working as a composer, teacher and critic.
-On 28 March 1916, he joined the Madrid Symphony Orchestra at the Hotel Ritz in that city, to perform the premiere of Falla's revised orchestral version of El amor brujo.
+Along with Falla, he returned to Madrid in 1914, working as a composer, teacher and critic.
+On 28 March 1916, he joined the Madrid Symphony Orchestra at the Hotel Ritz of Madrid to perform the premiere of Falla's revised orchestral version of El amor brujo.
 In the early months of 1929, he visited Havana, Cuba, where he gave a series of seven lectures at the Hispanic-Cuban Institute of Culture.

 In 1931 he was made professor of composition at the Madrid Royal Conservatory.
 Among his notable pupils were Vicente Asencio and Celedonio Romero.
 He died in Madrid in 1949.